EssentialsX/Essentials/.github/ISSUE_TEMPLATE/help.md

 **Full output of `/ess version`:**
 <!--
-    Paste the output of `/ess version` inside the ```s, preferably copied directly from the console.
+    Run /ess version in the console, then paste the full output of the command between the ```s.
 -->
 ```

 ```

-**Server log:**
+**Server startup log:**
 <!--
-    Upload `logs/latest.log` to https://gist.github.com/ then paste the link below this block.
+    Restart your server and upload `logs/latest.log` to https://gist.github.com/.
+You may redact sensitive data (such as IP addresses), but you should make it clear what data was removed.
+Once uploaded, paste the link below this block.
 -->

 **EssentialsX config:**
 <!--
     Upload `plugins/Essentials/config.yml` (and other config files if relevant) to https://gist.github.com/ then paste the link below this block.
 -->

 ### Help request